 - Create expanded opportunities for patients to participate actively in their care.

-All Federally Qualified Health Centers in New Jersey are participating in the NJ Medicaid “Meaningful Use” EHR Incentive Program.
+All Federally Qualified Health Centers in New Jersey are participating in the NJ Medicaid “Meaningful Use” EHR Incentive Program, which requires that providers demonstrate they are using certified Electronic Health Record (EHR) technology in ways that measurably improve health care quality and efficiency.
 NJ FQHC’s have used this program to convert from their older static paper based record keeping system, to new interactive MU certified Electronic Health Records systems.

 The benefits of an EHR system include:

 - Complete and Accurate Information – With an EHR system, FQHC providers have the information they

 to provide the best possible care.
 Clinicians will know more about their patients’ health history before

 they walk into the examination room.